Glen Ridge, New Jersey: Housing

 The median price for a house in Glen Ridge in 2014 was $580,000, which is double the national average.
 Out of the 2,549 houses in the borough, 84.7% of them were single units (detached) and had a median of 7.7 rooms.
-Glen Ridge is known for its old town charm, with 72.8% of its houses having been built before 1939.
-In 1895, when the town was chartered, Glen Ridge became one of the first communities to hire a town planner which resulted in many late Victorian and Edwardian elements.
-The condition of the town has been maintained due to the building codes that were established, the creation of the Building Department which included a Building Inspector, and a zoning ordinance (the first in the state of New Jersey).
+Glen Ridge is known for its old-town charm, with 72.8% of its houses having been built before 1939.
+In 1895, when the borough was chartered, Glen Ridge became one of the first communities to hire a planner, which resulted in many late Victorian and Edwardian elements.
+The condition of the borough has been maintained due to the building codes that were established, the creation of the Building Department which included a Building Inspector, and a zoning ordinance (the first in the state of New Jersey).
 Although the majority of Glen Ridge consists of houses, many residents live in apartment complexes.
 One apartment complex is behind the Glen Ridge Community Pool, while the other apartment complex is not far from that.

 The architecture of the borough includes houses representing every major style from the mid-nineteenth century onward.
 Some of the architecture styles include the Carpenter Gothic, the Medieval, the High Victorian Period, the Queen Anne Cottage, American Georgian, Shingle Style, and the Prairie Home Style.
-Notable architects that have left their legacy in the town include Frank Lloyd Wright, Stanford White, and John Russell Pope.
-To maintain the historical feel of the town and protect the architectural features, the town has created a Historic Preservation Commission which reviews construction on houses in the historic district.
+Notable architects that have left their legacy in Glen Ridge include Frank Lloyd Wright, Stanford White, and John Russell Pope.
+To maintain the historical feel of the borough and protect the architectural features, a Historic Preservation Commission was created to review construction on houses in the historic district.
 Many homes are included in the Glen Ridge Historic District, which was listed on the National Register of Historic Places (NRHP) in 1982 and later expanded in two boundary increases.
 It includes the Glen Ridge and the Benson Street train stations.